abdulbadii/smart-directories-navigation/README.md

 go to $HOME dir.

 g -
-go back to the last dir. from where previously working directory (as opposed to g 1 below), if top of the list was not just removed, simply it'd be it, so seems identical to `g 0` behavour
+go back to the last dir. from where previously working directory (as opposed to g 1 below), if top of the list was not just removed, simply it'd be it and will be identical to `g .` behavour

 g .
-go to the earliest dir. which is the deepest dir. on dir. stack
+go to directory on top of stack, that is the first in dir. list which has the index 1

+g 1
+like above, go to directory pointed by top of list, but ignoring current directory retention

-g -r
+g 0
-reverse the dir. index order and get into the earliest dir.
+go to the last of dir. stack which has the greatest index

 g {nth}
 go to the nth index of dir. stack, exception is index 0 and 1 explained below

-g 0
-go to directory on top of dir. list which has the index 1

-g 1
-like above, go to directory pointed by top of list, but ignoring current directory retention

 g {directory_name}
 go to the "directory_name" dir.
 For numerical name, suffix it with / to prevail over existing same index number of dir. stack